FLORIDA MERMAID RUM

 4:BARRELING

-Once finished in the copper pot still – the Rum is transferred into our “once-used” rye whiskey barrels.
+Once finished in the copper pot, the rum is transferred into our “once-used” rye whiskey barrels.

-Mermaid Rum is considered as an Agricole Rum – found most commonly in the islands.
+Mermaid Rum is an agricultural rum found most commonly on the islands.

 8 - Rum in Barrels being aged